limorigu/causal-inference-handbook/Common_terms/Identifiability/Do_calculus/Frontdoor.md

 ### Motivation

 As mentioned in [Backdoor Criterion](https://github.com/limorigu/causal-inf-handbook/blob/master/Common_terms/Identifiability/Backdoor.md), not all causal effects for all graphs can be uncovered using the Backdoor Criterion.
-The Backdoor Criterion, as well as the Frontdoor criterion, formalize specific common DAGs, and suggest immidiate graphical criteria for the estimation of a causal effect on interest, some P(Y=y|do(X=x)).
+The Backdoor Criterion, as well as the Frontdoor Criterion, formalize specific common DAGs, and suggest immidiate graphical criteria for the estimation of a causal effect on interest, some P(Y=y|do(X=x)).
 The [Frontdoor criterion](https://academic.oup.com/biomet/article-abstract/82/4/669/251647) is yet another tool in our causal estimation toolbox, which allows one to extract a causal effect easily given a certain type of DAG.
 The archetype DAG on which the frontdoor criterion would find an adjustment set for a causal effect estimation would be the following:

 ![frontdoor_DAG](https://github.com/limorigu/causal-inf-handbook/blob/master/img/frontdoor_DAG.jpg)